Table of Contents:

 From simple two-story elevators to multi-floor lifts, discover how to calculate enough space for your home elevator.
 Installing a custom-fit elevator can deliver peace of mind that your home stays your home for years to come, regardless of what life throws your way.

-An ADA compliant residential elevator will have a door width of at least 36”, and the elevator cab’s depth should be at least 51” and a width of at least 68” for side doors or 80” for centered doors.
+An ADA-compliant residential elevator should adhere to the following dimensions.
+The door should have a width of at least 36”.
+The elevator cab’s depth should be at least 51”, and the width should be at least 68” for side doors or 80” for centered doors.

 These dimensions allow enough room for one to two people to fit comfortably within your home elevator.
 However, these sizes only determine the interior elevator cab, or the portion of an elevator where passengers ride.
 Having enough room for a home elevator system requires space for numerous elevator mechanical components, as well as that cozy cab.